daniely211/Distributed-Algo/README.md

-# Distributed-Algorithm course work
+# Distributed-Algorithm Coursework

-Our implementations is split into 6 different folders.
+Our implementations is split into 6 different folders for each task.

-The make file:
+Variables in the make file:
-- Versions refers to the differnt message requests.
-Version 1 and 2 is always {:broadcast, 1000, 3000} and {:broadcast, 10_000_000, 3000} respectively.
+- `VERSION` refers to the different message requests.
+Version 1 and 2 is always `{ :broadcast, 1000, 3000 }` and `{ :broadcast, 10_000_000, 3000 }` respectively.
 Version 3 is the interesting request of our own.

-- Peers refers to the number of peers spawned in the system.
+- `PEERS` refers to the number of peers spawned in the system.

-Within each implementation folder:
+Commands:
-- "make runall" will run all 3 different version of the implementation locally.
+- `make runall` will run all 3 version of the implementation locally.

-- "make up" will run the version declared in the make file at the top in Docker environment.
+- `make up` will run the version declared in the make file at the top in Docker environment.

-- To change differnt versions ran in Docker environment, simply change the version count in the make file.